bjwhite-fnal/rucio-ams/README.md

     1. Create rucio-<experiment> project in OKD
     2. Make sure you have the certificate and key for the experiment, and create the combined certificate+key PEM file.
     3. Edit <experiment>/setup_rucio_env.sh to set the required environment variables
-    4. Have the FNAL OKD cluster administrators allocate an external IPv4 address and set up DNS resolution for the deployment to use
     5. Have the FNAL OKD cluster administrators create the `useroot` account for the deployment to use
 ~~~~